 Crookwell 2 is the first wind farm in Australia for Global Power Generation, which aims to close more long-term purchase agreements for other significant renewable energy projects by GPG in Australia.

-As part of the commitments associated to the wind farm project, GPG will install a 20 MWh Battery Energy Storage System to be located within the Australian Capital Territory, that will allow support the ACT distribution grid at the Queanbeyan substation, in partnership with TransGrid, the Transmission Network Service Provider in the region.
+As part of the commitments associated with the Berrybank 2 wind farm, GPG is committed to installing a 20 MW battery energy storage system located within the Australian Capital Territory, which will support the ACT distribution network at the Queanbeyan substation, in partnership with TransGrid, the region’s distribution network service provider.

 Cunderdin Hybrid PV Solar + BESS Project

 The project, called Cunderdin Hybrid PV Solar + BESS Project, will have a solar photovoltaic capacity of 128 MWp Solar PV + 55 MW and a battery energy storage system of up to 220 MWh.
 This project features 229,500 modules.
 It has been acquired from Sun Bred Power (SBP) and will begin construction in the last quarter of the year, with the aim of entering commercial operation during the second quarter of 2024.

 The facility, which has an investment value of 160 million euros, will be located near the town of Cunderdin in Western Australia.
 In addition to being our first hybrid project worldwide, it is the first photovoltaic project we will develop.

 The integration of a Battery Energy Storage System (BESS) with a large-scale photovoltaic (PV) power plant will enable further flexibility in the operation, allowing the plant to also support the Wholesale Energy Market in the SWIS during peak demand periods.
 The innovative configuration of the integrated dc-coupled BESS improves energy conversion efficiencies and contributes to drive down solar-plus-storage costs in comparison with the conventional AC-coupled facilities.